-If the right of action which a bankrupt is enforcing is one which vests in his trustee, or is one which the trustee is entitled to enforce for the benefit of the creditors, the trustee may, on an application made by himself without notice being served on any other party, or by any party to the action, to the court in which the action is pending, alleging the devolution of the right of action, become a party to the action in place of the bankrupt or as co-claimant1; but the bankrupt cannot himself continue the action alone2.
+If the right of action which a bankrupt is enforcing is one which vests in his trustee, or is one which the trustee is entitled to enforce for the benefit of the creditors, the trustee may, on an application made by himself without notice being served on any other party, or by any party to the action, to the court in which the action is pending, alleging the devolution of the right of action, become a party to the action in place of the bankrupt or as co-claimant1; but the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.